 While I love the ease and versatility of sweet potato toast, it can get boring.
 Don’t get hung up on one method because there are so many ways to cook the sweet potato.

-That brings me why I am writing this article.
+That brings me to why I am writing this article.

 I love sweet potatoes.
 They are one of my favorite fall vegetables so I thought I would offer breakfast food that will warm you up and get you moving on those cold mornings.